 Trump's tariffs caused Stellantis to lay off 900 US workers, halt production in Canada and Mexico, impacting thousands more, sparking union outrage and industry-wide disruption.

-The US facilities impacted include Warren Stamping, Sterling Stamping, Indiana Transmission Plant, Kokomo Transmission Plant, and Kokomo Casting Plant.
-Simultaneously, production at the Windsor Assembly plant in Canada (Chrysler Pacifica and Dodge Charger Daytona) will halt for two weeks, impacting 4,500 employees.
-The Toluca Assembly plant in Mexico (Jeep Compass and Wagoneer S) will also pause production throughout April, although workers will receive pay.
+The US plants affected are Warren Stamping, Sterling Stamping, the Indiana Transmission Plant, the Kokomo Transmission Plant, and the Kokomo Casting Plant.
+Ouch.
+And it's not just the US.
+The Windsor Assembly plant in Canada – where they make Chrysler Pacificas and Dodge Charger Daytons – is shutting down for two weeks, leaving 4,500 people without work.
+The Toluca Assembly plant in Mexico (Jeep Compass and Wagoneer S) is also pausing production for all of April.
+At least those workers are still getting paid, which is something.

-Stellantis' stock price (NYSE: STLA) has suffered as a result, hitting a 52-week low.
-Analyst ratings are mixed, with some downgrading the stock while others maintain a "hold" rating.
-The overall consensus points towards a cautious outlook in the near term.
-The long-term impact of the tariffs and Stellantis' ability to adapt remain uncertain.
+Naturally, Stellantis's stock price (NYSE: STLA) has taken a nosedive, hitting a 52-week low.
+Analyst opinions are all over the map – some are downgrading the stock, others are saying "hold."
+The overall feeling is one of cautious pessimism for the short term.
+The long-term impact of the tariffs and Stellantis's ability to adapt remain huge question marks.

 FAQ